 ・You may email your doctor directly, and she will reply via email.
 Our email is fully HIPAA compliant and confidential.

 ・Finally, you may call the office and request that the doctor return your phone call.
-The duration of the call will determine if a fee will be charged.
-Calls lasting less than 5 minutes are free.
-All other calls are billed at the rate of $10 per minute.
+All calls are billed at the rate of $12 per minute.

 Even when patients’ symptoms are controlled, it is necessary to follow up with an appointment every few months.
 This is needed to assess and maintain optimal benefit and to monitor for potential side effects.
 The frequency of patient follow up is determined by the guidelines set forth by the American Academy of Child and Adolescent Psychiatry and the American Psychiatric Association.
 Our physicians are board certified and follow these guidelines to provide the highest quality of psychiatric care.